The Airbnb alternatives worth considering for your property

 When it comes to vacation rentals, Airbnb is a household name – a trusted platform used by travellers around the world.
-But the industry is constantly changing and growing, with a range of companies competing for the attention of holidaymakers.
+But the industry is constantly changing and growing, with a range of Airbnb alternatives competing for the attention of holidaymakers.

-To give you some idea of the rivalry – even an obscure destination like Ulaanbaatar (the capital of Mongolia) – has more than 10 vacation rental websites vying for the tourist dollar.
+To give you some idea of the rivalry – even a destination like Ulaanbaatar (the capital of Mongolia) – has more than 10 vacation rental websites vying for the tourist dollar.